 Whether you fill it with l’eau or jus d’orange, SIGG’s Paris water bottle from their new kids’ travel series is a colorfully chic way to keep hydrated this summer.

 This ingenious Paris playset by Kaz Shiomi and Kiko+ can change on a whim thanks to the magnets in the moveable beech wood pieces as well as the chalkboard base which give kids a chance to play city designer with a piece of chalk.
+(We’re sorry, but this item is no longer available.)

 Yes, of course there’s Madeline which will always be a favorite.
 But I wanted to recommend Miroslav Sasek’s This Is Paris as a must-have on any future Francophile’s bookshelf.
 Originally published in the 50’s, it’s just as charming and informative today.